jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_reference.md

 |**.jw-title-secondary**|This class is populated with content from the description configuration option in the player setup per-playlist item.|
 |**.jw-preview**|This class styles the preview image from the image configuration option in the player setup per-playlist item.|

-## Discovery Overlay <sup>7.6</sup>
+## Discovery Overlay

-The discovery overlay replaces the "Related" plugin in JW 7.6, and shows information about other playlist items and recommended content.
+The discovery overlay displays recommended content related to the current media file.
 The overlay uses [breakpoints](#breakpoints) to select the proper format and amount of items to display.

 ### Customization